sensorium/Mozzi/README.txt

 CAVEATS

-This code has been tested on Arduino Dumemilanove ATmega328.
+This code has been tested on Arduino Duemilanove ATmega328, Arduino Nano ATmega328, Arduino Leonardo, and Teensy2++.
 Feedback about performance on other Arduinos welcome.

 Mozzi disables Arduino time functions millis(), micros(), delay(), delayMicroseconds().
 Instead, you can use Mozzi's EventDelay() for scheduling.